okta/samples-js-angular-1/README.md

 This repository contains the Angular 1 front-end code that can be used by our full end-to-end samples.

-If you're only interested in the front-end code, you can run this as a standalone demo by using the built-in Express backend.
-To see the full end-to-end scenarios with a different back end, pair this front end with our full end-to-end samples.
+If you're only interested in the front-end code, you can run this as a standalone demo by using the built-in Express back end.
+To see the full end-to-end scenarios with a different back end and for more documentation around the scenarios, you should pair this front end with our full end-to-end samples.
 These samples also provide more documentation around the scenarios.

 ## Using the built-in Express server